LivePersonInc/developer-center/pages/documents/consumer experience/javascript-chat/surveys.md

 All surveys follow the same structure and behavior patterns.
 To avoid duplication for the different survey types, here is a summary of the survey object.

-You can also use our JavaScript Survey Logic Helper class to manage the survey complexity and result structure.

 **The Survey Object**